Kristina01111000/Drws_site/README.md

 - For groups get new pictures, add a scorecard picture for scorecard group
 - For google doc see if ‘make a copy’ can be put up when they try to request access
 - Look into file upload plugin for fourissimo page
-- Put logo in the emails make them look better,
-- Buy constant contact when all the emails are set
 - If he gets a tiktok add it to the emails
 - Set up a different campaign in cc for his current patients in office
 - Get emails from him for the other campaign, remind him on monday if he doesn’t get edits back to me
 - Switch email address at bottom of the email campaigns to growingholisticallystaff@gmail.com, create a new email
-- pick out the template that works best
-- figure out if template colors can be changed, or if that is it
-- try multiple templates and send them to him
-	- sent him one waiting on feedback

 See if i can change button outline in emails
 He likes the black and white background email